2021 Definitive Guide To Property Tax Lien

 What is the downside of Property Tax Lien Certificates?

-Investing in a tax lien may kick start your own small business profits if Homeowners fall behind on Property Tax payments may sound like a good plan.
+Investing in a tax lien may kick start your own small business profits if Homeowners fall behind on Property Tax payments, which may sound like a good plan.

 These certificates pay investors’ interest and provide the County government with the money expected from the tax payments.